 - muscle pain

-- signs of dehydration (decreased urine, dry mouth, etc.)
+- signs of dehydration (such as decreased or dark-colored urine, dry mouth, and low energy)

 - bloody stool

 Dehydration caused by diarrhea is a serious concern, especially in children and infants.
 The very young can become severely dehydrated in just one day.
 This can lead to death.

 To diagnose salmonella food poisoning, your doctor will do a physical examination.
 They may check if your abdomen is tender.
 They may look for a rash with small pink dots on your skin.
 If these dots are accompanied by a high fever, they may indicate a serious form of salmonella infection called typhoid fever.

 Your doctor may also do a blood test or stool culture.
 This is to look for actual evidence and samples of Salmonella bacteria in your body.